Downpatrick Loop Platform railway station: Downpatrick and County Down Railway

 Because the Loop Platform had no road access, it was spared demolition unlike most of the BCDR mainline from Belfast Queen's Quay to Newcastle.
 It remained derelict from its closure in 1950 until the Autumn of 1987, when the Downpatrick & Ardglass Railway (since renamed the Downpatrick and County Down Railway) reached the Loop Platform with rebuilt track from Downpatrick town.
 The first train to call at the Loop Platform since its closure was a works train hauled by a former CIÉ E Class diesel on 10 October 1987.
 Passenger services began on 5 December 1987.
 In January 1993, the canopy was restored with funding from the International Fund for Ireland.

 In Spring 2014, the Loop Line (The former mainline which avoided Downpatrick) was re-laid and the platform refurbished.
 During 2015, relaying commenced on the South Line (The direct line to Downpatrick).

-Due to its isolated nature and simplistic features, it is a popular filming location and was used as Polegate Junction in Agatha and the Truth of Murder, as well as Derry Girls Season 3 episode Strangers on a Train.
+Due to its isolated nature and simplistic features, it is a popular filming location.
+It served as Polegate Junction in Agatha and the Truth of Murder, as well as Derry Girls Season 3 episode Strangers on a Train and Moorheart station in Crookhaven episode Word to the Wise.